syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 **Searching words that starts with the input text**

-Displays all the matches that contain first character of the typed characters in items source of combobox editor.
-This strategy is case in-sensitive.
+Displays all the matches that contain the first character of the typed characters in the item source of the combo box editor.
+This strategy is case-insensitive.

 {% tabs %}
 {% highlight C# %}